 Here are just a few other shopping traps we suggest you watch out for.

 The salesperson tells you that, for an extra couple of hundred dollars, an extended warranty on your purchase will give you another four years' protection should anything go wrong.
-But you're buying insurance you most likely won't need: most appliances are covered by a manufacturer's warranty, usually one year for TVs and up to three years for some LCD and plasma models.
+But you're buying insurance you most likely won't need: most appliances are covered by a manufacturer's warranty, usually one year for TVs.
 And, if something goes wrong outside the warranty period, you may be covered under the Australian Consumer Law, which provides statutory consumer guarantees for any kind of goods or services regardless of any manufacturer or extended warranty.

 Christmas Club savings accounts